Joseph Guibord: Death

-The court proceedings
+Court proceedings

 Guibord's widow, Henriette Brown, challenged the Church's refusal in the courts of Quebec.
 The court of first instance, the Superior Court, granted her request for an order compelling burial with ecclesiastical rites, but the church officials appealed to the Quebec Court of Review, which allowed the appeal and set aside the order.
 Brown then appealed to the Quebec Court of Queen's Bench (Appeal Side), which dismissed her appeal.
 She then appealed to the Judicial Committee of the Privy Council, which agreed to hear her appeal.
 However, before the appeal could be heard, Brown died.
 The Institut Canadien, as Brown's heir under her will, was authorized to prosecute the appeal.
 The hearing before the Judicial Committee lasted for seven days.
 On 21 November 1874, five years after the attempted burial, the Judicial Committee issued its decision granting the appeal and ordering the church to bury Guibord in the Roman Catholic portion of the cemetery.
 The Judicial Committee did not order the Curé to provide ecclesiastical rites, as the Institut Canadien did not seek to have that portion of the Superior Court's order restored.